-Automatic cars have become the prime choice for most drivers around the world and Indians too have joined the bandwagon.
-Convenience, clutch-free shifting, and easy drivability have led to people choosing automatic cars over the manual ones.
+Automatic cars have become the prime choice for most drivers worldwide, and Indians, too, have joined the bandwagon.
+Convenience, clutch-free shifting, and easy drivability have led to people choosing automatic cars over manual ones.

-The automatic gearbox started out as simple gear changing mechanisms offering relatively lower fuel economy than the manuals of the yesteryears.
+The automatic gearbox started out as simple gear-changing mechanism offering relatively lower fuel economy than the manuals of the yesteryears.
 Advancement in automotive technology and electronics has led to more efficient and precision automatic gearboxes in modern cars.

 Also known as semi-automatic gear transmission, AMT cars are the most common automatic cars on Indian roads.
 Apart from being low cost, AMT cars are a basic upgrade of your manual gear cars with a few design tweaks.
 This automatic car type is ideal for buyers who want to combine high fuel efficiency with low cost of maintenance.

-The AMT gearbox can be found in petrol, diesel, CNG and LPG vehicles, AMT is commonly available in both entry level-segment and mid-level cars, including the Maruti Swift, Alto, Brezza, Renault Duster, and the Tata Nexon to name a few.
+The AMT gearbox can be found in petrol, diesel, CNG, and LPG vehicles.
+AMT is commonly available in entry-level-segment and mid-level cars, including the Maruti Swift, Alto, Brezza, Renault Duster, and the Tata Nexon, to name a few.

 Like AMT, CVT is available in the most popular cars in India, such as the Maruti Baleno, Honda Jazz, Honda City, and Nissan Micra.

 Among the latest generation of vehicles, DCT offers faster and most accurate gear shifts and is quite reliable and efficient.
 Among its major limitations, DCT vehicles offer low fuel economy than manual.
-Also, if you feel the loss of power while driving in hills or critical overtakes in a highway, you can just downshift in a wink of an eye!
-Some of the cars with this gearbox configuration comes with paddle shifters which make driving even easier.
+Also, if you feel the loss of power while driving on hills or critical overtakes on a highway, you can just downshift in a wink of an eye!
+Some of the cars with this gearbox configuration come with paddle shifters which make driving even easier.
 You can find this technology in many popular vehicles, including Hyundai Venue, Kia Seltos, Volkswagen Polo, and Ford Figo.

-Among the latest innovations in automatic cars, IMT offers a complete clutch-free manual transmission with no clutch pedal.
+IMT offers a complete clutch-free manual transmission with no clutch pedal, among the latest innovations in automatic cars.
 IMT uses automatic sensors and actuators to perceive a gear change and to engage your clutch automatically.
 IMT is ideal for users looking for the complete convenience of an automatic car.

 In short, if you are hate stepping on the clutch pedal multiple times in traffic or have the habit of driving with resting your foot on the clutch pedal but still enjoy driving using the H-pattern gear shifter, the IMT is definitely the way to go!